rizdaprasetya/mt-alt-doc/README.md

 		- If you add new sidebar files, add the path to `sidebarFiles`
 	- Run `node tooling/sitemapper.js` from project folder
 		- or, go to "tooling" folder: `cd tooling`, run `node sitemapper.js`
+- Edit and input your public content related changelog to `/en/technical-references/docs-changelog.md` file.
+Changes that are too technical or non relevant to public visitor don't need to be listed.

 ### Customizing CSS
 To customize CSS in order to stylize the overall looks and feel of the docs, we can override the default Docsify's theme CSS.
 For example we have our own custom CSS file located in: `/asset/custom.css`.